Downtown Garland station: Downtown Garland

 In 1999, DART started construction on a northern extension of the Blue Line, which at the time ended at Mockingbird station.
 Garland Central Transit Center, which was located near the Missouri–Kansas–Texas right-of-way used for the project, would be the northernmost station on the extension and would open in 2002.

 Construction on Garland Central's rail platforms began in 2000.
 In anticipation of the extension, the city of Garland renovated two performing arts venues in its downtown area.

 On November 18, 2002, the Blue Line extension to Garland Central Transit Center was completed, and the station was renamed to Downtown Garland.
-The station made Garland the second suburb with DART Light Rail service (after Richardson) and the first to have a station in its downtown area.
+The station made Garland the second suburb with DART rail service (after Richardson) and the first to have a station in its downtown area.
 The station served as the northern terminus of the Blue Line until 2012, when the line was extended to Downtown Rowlett.

 In 2005, Garland mayor Bob Day proposed moving the station one block west to Sixth Street.
 The proposal would bring the station closer to downtown retailers, and it would also allow for the creation of a bridge over a Kansas City Southern corridor, which was necessary to expand the line to Rowlett.
 DART eventually determined a bridge design that would not require moving the station.